-^{.08} The actuary would select and evaluate considerations for each assumption that are appropriate to the circumstances of the insurer, including insurer practices, for example, the guidelines for setting and reviewing case estimates, data, for example, the stability of claims frequency and average claim cost, reinsurance, for example, the history of claim and coverage disputes with reinsurers, investments, for example, the matching of assets and liabilities and risk of asset default, and the external environment, for example, the effect of regulatory change on claim settlements.

-.09 A consideration for an assumption generates a lack of confidence in that assumption as a result of past or future instability of the consideration or a shortcoming in its quality, quantity, or performance.
-Significant considerations indicating difficulties in properly estimating the best estimate assumption would include instability in the guidelines for setting and reviewing case estimates possibly resulting in inconsistent development among accident years, the credibility of the company's experience being too low to be the primary source of data, future experience being difficult to estimate, lack of homogeneity in the cohort of risks, operational risks adversely affecting the likelihood of obtaining the best estimate assumption, past experience not being representative of the future experience and the experience possibly deteriorating, or the derivation of the best estimate assumption being unrefined.
+- .08 The actuary would select and evaluate considerations for each assumption that are appropriate to the circumstances of the insurer, including - Insurer practices, for example, the guidelines for setting and reviewing case estimates; - Data, for example, the stability of claims frequency and average claim cost; - Reinsurance, for example, the history of claim and coverage disputes with reinsurers; - Investments, for example, the matching of assets and liabilities and risk of asset depreciation; and - The external environment, for example, the effect of regulatory change on claim settlements. - .09 A consideration for an assumption reduces confidence in that assumption as a result of past or future instability of the consideration or a shortcoming in its quality, quantity, or performance.
+Significant considerations indicating difficulties in properly estimating the best estimate assumption would include, but would not be limited to - Instability in the guidelines for setting and reviewing case estimates possibly resulting in inconsistent development among accident years; - The credibility of the company's experience being too low to be the primary source of data; - Future experience being difficult to estimate; - Lack of homogeneity in the cohort of risks; - Operational risks adversely affecting the likelihood of obtaining the best estimate assumption; - Past experience not being representative of the future experience and the experience possibly deteriorating; or - The derivation of the best estimate assumption being unrefined.